lubingau/7SuperRes/README.md

 8. Voilà!
 You are ready to play with Vitis AI tools.

 ***WARNING**: you will need to execute the `setup_docker_env.sh` script each time you launch the Vitis AI container.*

+***WARNING**: you must launch the **3.0.0.001 version** of the docker.
+If you launch the latest version, it will launch the 3.5 version, and the quantizer will not works because the missing package is only for the 3.0 version of vitis-AI.*

 <br>